NLnetLabs/krill-manual/source/upgrade.rst

   sudo apt install krillup

-If you install and/or upgrade 'krillup' first, before upgrading krill itself then you will be able to prepare and verify an upgrade while krill is running.
+If you install and/or upgrade :command:`krillup` first, before upgrading Krill itself then you will be able to prepare and verify an upgrade while krill is running.
 This is especially useful for large operations because some of these upgrades can take a while.
 By using the separate tool any downtime is limited.
 Furthermore, if the preparation should unexpectedly fail, then there will be no need to reinstall a previous version of krill.
 You can simply abort the upgrade.

-To run ```krillup``` only needs to be told where your config file lives.
+To run :command:`krillup` only needs to be told where your config file lives.
 Here we use it to prepare an upgrade, where no actual data migration is needed.
 This is not an error, so it will just report that the upgrade does not require preparation:

 .. code-block:: text

-  % krillup -c ./defaults/krill.conf
+  $ krillup -c ./defaults/krill.conf
   2022-02-18 16:51:26 [INFO] Prepare upgrade using configuration file: ./defaults/krill.conf
   2022-02-18 16:51:26 [INFO] Processing data from: ./data 2022-02-18 16:51:26 [INFO] Saving prepared data to: ./data/upgrade-data